gadmel/gleb-abramov-ver-2/README.md

 ```
 ## Usage

-This project includes a bash script located in the .github/scripts directory that can be used to build a Docker container of the project locally.<br>
+This project includes a bash script located in the `.github/script` directory that can be used to build a Docker container of the project locally.

 To run this script, open Terminal, navigate to the root directory of the project, and run the following command:
 ```bash
 cd ./.github/scripts && ./docker.sh && cd ../..